bookofproofs/bookofproofs.github.io/_sources/history/20th-century/stancu.md

 ### Mathematical Profile (Excerpt):
 * Calacea is around 25 km north of Timișoara, the capital of Timis county.
-* His family were farmers but his early years were ones of great difficulty.
-* His father died when he was a baby and his mother had to earn a living so she worked as a shepherd.
-* The family were unable to care for Dimitrie, so his oldest brother, who worked as a painter in the city of Arad, took him to the Regina Maria orphanage in Arad where he was brought up.
 * The first two years of his primary school studies, 1937-39, were in the Regina Maria orphanage and his next two years were spent at the Sânnicolaul Mic.
 * After completing his primary education, in 1941 he went to the Gymnasium in "New Arad" where he spent two years before completing his schooling at the Moise Nicoara in the years 1943-47.
 * This school was founded in 1873 when Arad was part of Austria-Hungary and only received the name "Moise Nicoara" in 1919 when Transylvania became part of Romania.